 The relationship between mean annual temperature at a given elevation on Mt.
 Neko and at the Sugadaira Montane Research Centre at Tsukuba University (SMRCT) at 1,320 m was estimated by the following equation:

-r = 0.98) this equation was used to estimate the mean air temperature at any elevation using the measured values obtained at SMRCT.
+Given the strong correlation between the temperatures at both sites (r = 0.98) this equation was used to estimate the mean air temperature at any elevation using the measured values obtained at SMRCT.
 Using this method, the mean annual temperature at 1,850 m was estimated to be 4℃ and 14.1℃ during growing season between 1991 and 1996.
 These findings closely corroborated the values measured in 1996.
 Average annual minimum and maximum air temperatures also decreased with elevation, being 10℃ and 20℃, respectively.

 Mean air temperature (Ta) and mean soil temperature (Ts) at depths of both 2 cm and 10 cm were strongly correlated at all elevations.
 For example, at 1,850 m, soil and air temperatures could be represented as follows:

 Similar correlation coefficients were obtained for all elevations.
 We used equation (3) to elucidate which soil temperature conditions where important for seed germination.
 At 1,850 m, the difference between the mean daily air and soil temperatures at a depth of 2 cm were ≥ 10℃ for 25 days, ≥ 15℃ for 17 days and ≥ 20℃ for 5 days for during May to October 1996.
 The average daily difference in soil temperature was 15℃ at 1,850 m.